netboz/bbs/README.md

 These will then be available to the Mother bubble and its children.

-###2 Mother bubble startup
+###2 Root bubble startup

-To complete application startup, the mother bubble is started.
+To complete application startup, the root bubble is started.

-In details, this means the mother bubble agent will spawned.
+In details, this means the root bubble agent will be spawned.
 It will then initialize a defined set of ontologies among the ones registered in previous steps.

 This starting process is the same for all agents running on the platform.